mendix/docs/content/en/docs/developerportal/collaborate/general-settings/connect-jira.md

 ## 1 Introduction

-If you manage projects in Jira, you can link your app in the Developer Portal to Jira.
+If you are a Scrum Master of a Mendix app, you can link your app to Jira if you manage your project there.
 Once your app is connected to Jira, you have the option to associate your commit in Studio Pro to one or more stories created in Jira.

 ## 2 Features